topoheal/3dqa-benchmark/README.md

-# The State of AI-Generated 3D Assets — a public census
+# The State of AI-Generated 3D Assets, a public census

 > Produced by `scripts/generate_benchmark_report.py` from `results/aggregate.json`.
 Every number below was measured by `batch_lint.py` / `batch_lint_parallel.py` over real files on disk — none is hand-typed or extrapolated.
 Geometry-only: deterministic, $0, millisecond-scale per asset.
 No texture-class QA (this tier never samples a texture map).